biocommons/biocommons.github.io/docs/community/index.md

-# Getting Connected
+# Welcome!

-Please read [Contributing](../contributing/getting-started.md) for information about how to get involved with the biocommons.
+Looking to contribute?
+Great!
+Please read [Contributing](../contributing/index.md) for ways to help and guidelines for contributions.

 ## Groups

 !!! info "Google groups are used to grant access to files, invite people to meetings, and, of course, for email distribution."

 **Announcement lists** are for announcements only; anyone may join, but posting is limited.